ttybitnik/diego/CONTRIBUTING.md

-# Contributing to Diego
+# Contributing guidelines

-Thank you for contributing to Diego.
-Your time and help are appreciated.
+Thank you for contributing to `diego`.
 Here are some guidelines to help you get started.

-To request support for a new service or file, submit a [feature request](https://github.com/ttybitnik/diego/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) with a small sample of the official exported file.

-In case of unexpected behavior, please open a [bug report](https://github.com/ttybitnik/diego/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

-To contribute to `diego` development, refer to the sections below.

-## Basic Steps
+## Basic steps

 1. Fork the project.
 1. Download your fork to your PC (`git clone https://github.com/your_username/diego && cd diego`)